INSTRUCTIONS TO AUTHORS

 The results should present the findings of the study.
-Results of the study should be presented in table and data means (numbers) should not be repeated broadly in the text.
-The results should be separate from discussion and written in the past tense.
-Results and Discussion can be combined if editor accepted.
+The results of the study should be presented in table and data means (numbers) should not be repeated broadly in the text.
+The results should be separate from the discussion and written in the past tense.
+Results and Discussion can be combined if the editor accepted.

 7) Conflict of interest

 The corresponding author must inform the editor of any potential conflicts of interest that could influence the author's interpretation of the data.